No one at the National Zoo was ready to say goodbye, but for the Sumatran tiger lovingly called Rokan, it was time.

 Save the Tiger Fund estimates there are only about 4,000 wild tigers living in Asia.
 Their environments vary from the tropical rainforests of Sumatra and Indochina to the temperate oak forests of the Amur River Valley in eastern Russia.

-has teamed up with the World Bank Group, National Geographic and Global Environment Fund to develop the Global Tiger Initiative.
+The Smithsonian Institution has teamed up with the World Bank Group, National Geographic and Global Environment Fund to develop the Global Tiger Initiative.
 The goal is to save tigers from extinction and double the number of wild tigers by 2022.

 Rokan did his part from his habitat at the National Zoo -- and he will be remembered.